Tunnel vision (peripheral vision loss)

 Visual field defects and tunnel vision

-The extent and sensitivity of your field of view is evaluated by an eye doctor using a number of visual field tests.
-Loss of vision in any quadrant (out, in, up or down) of your field of view is called a visual field defect.
+The extent and sensitivity of your field of view may be evaluated by an eye doctor using a number of visual field tests.
+Loss of vision in any quadrant (out, in, up or down) of your field of view is called a visual field defect

 Tunnel vision is a particular type of visual field defect where all quadrants of the visual field are constricted (reduced in size).
 In other words, your peripheral vision in all directions (out, in, up and down) shrinks.
 The 360-degree loss of peripheral vision becomes the dark “tunnel” of your tunnel vision.